 - Richard Burton was Welsh, but early in his career adopted an Oxbridge accent because he felt that his natural accent would hurt his career.

 - It can be heard in his reading of Under Milk Wood.

 - It might have seemed inappropriate to hide his natural accent there, given that it was written by a Welsh poet (Dylan Thomas) and set in a fictional Welsh village.

 - T.S.
 Eliot, born in St. Louis, became a naturalized British citizen in the late 1920s and for the rest of his life affected a decidedly more British accent.

 - Bill Bryson managed to invert this trope.
-He lived in the UK for most of his professional life without picking up a British accent, but he became so much of an Anglophile that he gained a bit of a "more British than the British" attitude, something that real Brits find equally endearing and annoying.
+He lived in the UK for most of his professional life without picking up a British accent, but he became so much of an Anglophile that he gained a reputation for being "more British than the British", something that real Britons find equally endearing and annoying.